minio/docs/source/reference/minio-mc/mc-support-diag.rst

    mc support diag minio1

-The automatic upload of data only occurs for deployments registered with SUBNET using :mc-cmd:`mc license register`.
+The automatic upload of data only occurs for deployments under a Commerical License.

 .. _minio-support-diagnostics-airgap: